kriszyp/xstyle/README.md

 ## Widgets

 One of the extensions included in xstyle is a property for declaring widgets that follow the Dojo widget API (like Dijit widgets).
-In xstyle/ext.css this is defined as the "widget" property.
-The value of the "widget" property should be a nested rule with property definitions corresponding to the properties that should be passed to the widget.
+This extension module is available in the xstyle/ext/widget module.
+This can assigned as a new property definition and then the property can be used with a nested rule with sub-property definitions corresponding to the properties that should be passed to the widget.
 There should also be a "type" property that indicates the id of the module with the widget to load.
+For example, we could add a "widget" property definition:

+	widget = module('xstyle/ext/widget');

-For example, we could create progress bar using dijit/ProgressBar, by defining it in a rule:
+And then we could create progress bar using dijit/ProgressBar, using the "widget" property in a rule:

 	.my-progress-bar {
 		widget: {